galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Because we need the coordinates of the reads to see if some reads have the same coordinates and the same UMI which suggests potential read duplicates.
+Because we need the coordinates of the reads to see if some reads have the same coordinates and the same UMI.
 > > 2. `UMI-tools dedulication` uses the hamming distance between UMIs to detect sequencing errors in the UMIs.
 A hamming distance of 1 means, that two UMIs are the same if they differ in maximal one character.
 If two characters are different, then these are two disparate UMIs.
 > >
 > {: .solution}